Skip to Main Content

 For instance, a major clinical trial, VITAL, which followed nearly 26,000 middle-aged and older adults over five years found that taking 1 gram of fish oil supplements daily did not significantly lower the overall risk of major cardiovascular events or dying from heart disease across the study population as a whole.
 The researchers concluded that fish oil supplementation as a general health-promoting strategy has no role.

-One twist was that the VITAL study also found several groups that appeared to benefit from taking fish oil supplements.
+However, if you dig deeper into the data, the VITAL study also found several groups that appeared to benefit from taking fish oil supplements.
 These included individuals with low baseline fish consumption, those with multiple risk factors for heart disease, and African Americans.
 Among these subgroups, adding fish oil supplements resulted in significant reductions in heart attack rates, with African American participants showing the most dramatic improvement.
 As another twist, these same groups did not seem to benefit in terms of stroke risk, adding an additional layer of complexity to the conversation.

 Another trial, called REDUCE-IT, looked at a high-dose prescription form of EPA omega-3 called icosapent ethyl in people who were already at high risk due to conditions like diabetes or prior cardiovascular disease.
 This trial found that daily use of 4 grams of this medication significantly lowered the risk of major cardiovascular events.
 The results of this trial have led to FDA approval of icosapent ethyl (Vascepa®) for use in select high-risk individuals.

-But the REDUCE-IT trial had its own twists.
+But the REDUCE-IT trial had its own issues.
 Turns out the placebo arm of the trial used caplets full of mineral oil, to mimic the look and consistency of the omega-3 supplement tablets.
 Mineral oil is pro-inflammatory and it’s possible that the “reduction” in events seen in the icosapent ethyl group wasn’t a decrease at all.
 Rather what we were observing was an INCREASE in event rates caused by mineral oil consumption.

 The debate rages on.